-Candidates are allowed to use reference books provided by the proctors and are invited to ask Leszek Kisielewski or Patrick Bourque questions.
+Candidates are allowed to use reference books and a scientific calculator.
 Tutor candidates may NOT use computational engines like wolframalpha.

-Tutor candidates are given 10 problems to take home.
-Candidates are then asked to return at a later date and demonstrate solutions to these problems and the Math Lab's favorite problems at the board.
+Tutor candidates are given 6-10 problems to take home.
+Candidates are then asked to return at a later date and demonstrate solutions to these problems on the board.
+There is the possibility of additional problems/concepts asked.